SW-g16/sw/documentation/final-report.md

     Voter has subclasses MiddleAgedVoter, YoungVoter, OldVoter, FemaleVoter, MaleVoter

-To expand the ontology to encompass multiple legislative assemblies, an additional relation is needed to distinguish between them.

-    Bill is processed by VotingAssembly

 For each legislative assembly, there is the relevant data of what polity it legislates for.